lukal-x/awesome-balkan-producthunt/README.md

 ### e-readers

 - https://bookerei.com/  Effortlessly read, organize, and manage your ePub and PDF collections.
 For Windows & MacOS.

+### Human resources

+- https://evalico.com Evalico is performance management software for small and medium teams.
+Run structured, fair, and fully automated review cycles—without the chaos.
+Turn feedback into insights and measurable progress in minutes, not weeks.

 ### Newsletters